ashwinvaidya17/DMAS2019_B19/README.md

 # Blotto-game
   Go to Blotto_game folder to run the Blotto Game simulation
   ## Blotto Game(for 2 players)
  Follow steps given below to run 2 player simulation of Blotto Game.
-Blotto Game for 2 players can also be run with frontend.
 ### The simulation will run for 100 rounds
    Default command